cs3217-2223/group-project-sotravel/Sotravel/docs/user-manual.md

 #### 3.4.1.
 Map and Street View

 One of the most exciting features of Sotravel is the map view.
-You can toggle between map view and street view to get a better sense of your surroundings during your trip.
+You can toggle between satelitte view and street view to get a better sense of your surroundings during your trip.

 #### 3.4.2.
 Viewing Friends' Locations